 In short, the Samsung Galaxy S4 is one of the best phones for actually, you know, phoning, out there.
 Its size isn't horrendous next to the ear and people can hear you - and vice versa.
 Job done.

 The messaging experience on Samsung smartphones has never been the strongest, and thankfully it's getting better and better with each iteration.
-We'd go as far as saying that it's actually GOOD on the Samsung Galaxy S4, and that's coming from a place of wanting to throw the Galaxy S3 out a window once or twice when the email client doesn't connect properly.
+I'd go as far as saying that it's actually GOOD on the Samsung Galaxy S4, and that's coming from a place of wanting to throw the Galaxy S3 out a window once or twice when the email client doesn't connect properly.

 Let's start with one of the most important points: the keyboard.
 The previous Samsung versions have been woeful, with bouncy word prediction, inaccurate typing and cramped conditions.

-Thankfully with the S4 Samsung appears to have realised this and made a larger option, and thanks to the larger screen you've even got a row of numbers on the top so you don't constantly have to keep pressing 'Shift' to get them up each time.
+Thankfully with the S4 Samsung appears to have realised this and made a larger option, and thanks to the larger screen you've even got a row of numbers on the top so you don't constantly have to keep pressing shift to get them up each time.

 There's also a Swype like option on board, and while the jury is still out on whether this is more efficient than tapping away, I found it to be more accurate thanks to the larger amount of space afforded by the 5-inch screen.